iZuRriX/Please-help-me-with-this-code-Project-Euler-Problem-47-Distinct-primes-factors-/README.md

 Find the first four consecutive integers to have four distinct prime factors each.
 What is the first of these numbers?

 -----------------------------------------------------------------------------
-You can see my code down below, if you do not want to download it from GitHub:
+You can see the code down below, if you do not want to download it from GitHub:

 `Sub main()